-Course Purpose: To offer students a solid foundation course in the principles and important events and ideas in American history.
-This course will prepare students for further study in other social science courses.
+Course Purpose: To offer students a solid foundation course in the principles and important events and ideas in western civilization.
+This course will prepare students for further study in other social science courses, including American history and American government.

 Course Requirements: Students should attend all class meetings, complete all homework assignments and examinations at the times assigned, complete projects in a manner consistent with college-level work, read assignments thoroughly, and be prepared for all class discussions.